-The results show that the increase in A, and κ_f , κ_c , along side the reform leads to a reversal of the negative productivity effects imparted by the reform alone.
-While this is true under both the government-assignment mode and the market mode, under the market mode the overall effect ends up being strongly positive (as it starts from a much smaller negative reform impact).
-What is important to note however, is that under the market-based redistribution the effect on farm size is also reversed as it moves in the same direction as productivity.
-In the government-mandated reform the negative effect of the reform on size remains intact.
-The baseline government-mandated reform can therefore reconcile a positive trend in productivity over a longer horizon with a negative effect on farm size.
-The standard model with complete markets cannot account for a drop in farm size with a substantial rise in productivity.
-We conclude from these experiments that other changes occurring in the economy and/or the agricultural sector can mask the negative effect of the reform on productivity, and that the government-assignment of lands is key for breaking the positive relationship between farm size and productivity.
+Table 9: Effect of Land Reform and Additional Factors in the Model serves to illustrate the importance of the government-mandated nature of the reform in generating the overall changes in size and productivity observed over time.
+The results show that an increase in A, $\kappa_f$ , and $\kappa_c$ , alongside with the reform can lead to a reversal of the negative productivity effects imparted by the reform alone.
+While this is true under both the government-mandated and market-based reform, under the market reform the overall effect is strongly positive.
+We note however, that under the market-based redistribution the effect on average farm size is also reversed as it moves in the same direction as productivity, whereas in the government-mandated reform the negative effect on average farm size remains intact.
+The government-mandated reform can therefore reconcile a positive trend in productivity over a longer horizon with a negative effect on average farm size.
+A market-based reform cannot account for a drop in average farm size at the same time of a substantial rise in productivity.
+We conclude from these experiments that other changes occurring in the economy can mask the negative effect of the reform on productivity when looking at changes over time in the data, and that the government-mandated nature of the land reform is essential in understanding the divergence over time between average farm size and agricultural productivity in the Philippines during this period of time.

-Land Reform $+\uparrow A$ $+\uparrow\kappa_f,\kappa_c$ Model Government Redistribution Average Farm Size Agricultural Productivity -34.2 -17.0 -34.2 -14.5 -34.2 -0.5 Model Market Redistribution Average Farm Size Agricultural Productivity -9.3 -5.0 -7.1 - 1.5 $4.7 \\18.0$
+Land Reform $+\uparrow A$ $+\uparrow \kappa_f, \kappa_c$

+Government-mandated Redistribution: 0.4.1 0.4.1 0.4.1

+Average Farm Size -34.1 -34.1 -34.1

+Agricultural Productivity -17.0 -14.5 -0.5

+Market-based Redistribution:

+Average Farm Size -10.3 -7.9 4.2

+Agricultural Productivity -5.7 -2.1 17.7